from __future__ import annotations

 1. If the :code:`dependencies` change before the :code:`fn_coroutine` Task completes, then

-the :code:`fn_coroutine` Task will be cancelled and then the new
+the :code:`fn_coroutine` Task will be cancelled if the

 2. The :code:`use_async` Hook returns a function which can be called to

-cancel the :code:`fn_coroutine` Task manually.
+cancel the :code:`fn_coroutine` Tasks manually.
 In the example above,

 the :code:`cancel_fetcher()` function can be called to cancel the fetcher.

-3. If the component is unmounted before the :code:`fn_coroutine` Task completes, then
+3. If this :func:`@component <edifice.component>` is unmounted before the

 Write your async :code:`fn_coroutine` function in such a way that it